Coco Gauff: 2018–19: Wimbledon fourth round, WTA 250 title

-2020: Australian Open fourth round
+2020: Australian Open fourth round, top 50

-Starting 2020 at the Auckland Open ranked No. 67 in the world, Gauff defeated Viktória Kužmová before losing to Laura Siegemund in the second round.
-Playing doubles with McNally, Gauff reached the semifinals.

-At the Australian Open, Gauff defeated Venus Williams in straight sets in the first round and Sorana Cîrstea in the second round, making it three straight majors where she reached the third round.
-She defeated defending champion Osaka in the third, becoming the youngest player to defeat a top-5 player since Jennifer Capriati beat Gabriela Sabatini at the 1991 US Open.
-In the fourth round, she lost to the eventual champion, Sofia Kenin.
-In doubles, Gauff and McNally recorded their best result in a major championship to date, reaching the quarterfinals before falling to second seeds and eventual champions, Kristina Mladenovic and Tímea Babos.
+Gauff started 2020 in Auckland.
+She defeated Viktória Kužmová before losing to Laura Siegemund.
+At the Australian Open, Gauff beat Venus Williams again in the first round in straight sets.
+In the second round, she defeated Sorana Cîrstea.
+In the third round, she upset No. 4 and defending champion Naomi Osaka in straight sets.
+She became the youngest player to reach the last 16 of two major tournaments since Martina Hingis in 1996.
+She lost in the last 16 to No. 15 and eventual champion Sofia Kenin in three sets.
+Following the tournament, Gauff broke into top 50, becoming the youngest woman to be ranked in the top 50 since Sesil Karatancheva in 2005.
+In doubles, Gauff and McNally recorded their best result in a major championship to date, reaching the quarterfinals before falling to second seeds and eventual champions, Tímea Babos and Kristina Mladenovic.

-Gauff beat two top-50 players at the Lexington Challenger, before losing in straight sets to world No. 49, Jennifer Brady.
-At the Western and Southern Open, played in New York, Gauff lost in the first round to world No. 21, Maria Sakkari.
-At the US Open, Gauff was defeated in the first round by Anastasija Sevastova.
+After the COVID-19 pandemic shut down the WTA Tour, Gauff entered the Top Seed Open in August.
+She upset No. 11 Aryna Sabalenka in the second round in three sets.
+She lost in the semifinals to eventual champion Jennifer Brady in straight sets.
+At the Cincinnati Open, she lost in the first round to No. 21 Maria Sakkari.
+At the US Open, she was defeated in the first round by Anastasija Sevastova.